 We also offer in-office bleaching for people in a hurry!

 Please contact us today to see if you are a candidate for this type of whitening.

 Wisdom Teeth and Tooth Extraction

-When a wisdom tooth only emerges partially a flap of skin, called an operculum, may form over the tooth.
-This can make the tooth hard to clean, and pieces of food may be caught under the skin.
+When a wisdom tooth only emerges partially, a flap of skin called an operculum, may form over the tooth.
+This can make the tooth hard to clean, and particles of food may be caught under the skin.
 This makes it easy for an infection, called pericoronitis, to develop.
 This causes swelling and pain in the area.